 So here’s an idea.
 How about picking a cut off rate for graduation rates and then look at all the colleges that remain?
 If you can’t find any that meet your other requirements from the group, then obviously you’ll have to expand size of the group.
 But it will probably make you really think about the importance of those other factors.

 I chose a graduation rate cut-off of 50% or greater.
-This left me with 596 schools, 201 public and 395 private.
+This left me with 586 schools, 200 public and 386 private (109 were missing the graduation rate).
 For private colleges, I used the four-year graduation rate.
 Given the cost of private schools, I figure you should not have to pay for an extra year to graduate.

 For public institutions, I used the five-year college graduation rate.
 With their lower costs and possible scheduling problems (which happens in private schools as well but I wouldn’t be willing to pay for) I thought it was reasonable to use the five-year rate instead of the four.

-So of the 1,592 schools I started off with, I’m now down to 596.
+So of the 1,586 schools I started off with, I’m now down to 586.
 Only a third of the colleges and universities are left on my list.
-This is already a problem for anyone who wants to attend school in any of the six states that didn’t have a college that met the 50% cut-off.
+This is already a problem for anyone who wants to attend school in any of the four states that didn’t have a college that met the 50% cut-off.

 I basically use this methodology to come up with the 50-50 College Listing which you can download in PDF format.